-Other avenues of future research should explore the influence of the simplifications and assumptions inherent in this study.
-Moreover, our rather simplistic approach to the probabilistic representation of the underlying flexibility of the \ac{ev} portfolio is an element with potential for improvement, highlighted by the large discrepancy between the stochastic and Oracle models.
-We recommend aggregators develop a more advanced forecasting method such as generalized linear models.
-Furthermore, distributionally robust optimization can help in cases where the empirical distribution of the underlying flexibility is misspecified.
+Another direction for future research is to assess the impact of the simplifications and assumptions used in this study.
+In particular, our approach to probabilistically modeling the available flexibility of the EV portfolio---based on historical data and simplified probabilistic representations---may be improved.
+The significant gap between the stochastic model and the oracle model, which assumes perfect foresight, suggests that more advanced forecasting methods could provide better results.
+We recommend that aggregators consider adopting advanced forecasting techniques to better capture the dynamics of flexibility availability.
+Additionally, distributionally robust optimization may offer a more reliable solution for cases where the empirical distribution of flexibility is misspecified.